rustybird/qubes-split-dm-crypt/README.md

 ## Installation

+1. Copy `vm/` to _the TemplateVM_ of a "template for DisposableVMs" (e.g. `fedora-26`) - not to the "template for DisposableVMs" _itself_
+   (e.g. `fedora-26-dvm`), unless it is a StandaloneVM.

-1. Copy `vm/` to the DisposableVM template, inspect the code, and `sudo make install` there; also install the `pv` (Pipe Viewer) package to be able to run the `--overwrite-everything=random` command.
-Shut down the template when finished.
+   Inspect the code, and `sudo make install`; also install `pv` (Pipe Viewer) to be able to run the `--overwrite-everything=random` command.
+Shut down the TemplateVM when finished.

 2. Copy `dom0/bin/qvm-block-split` to dom0, e.g. into `~/bin/`, inspect
    the code extra carefully, and `chmod +x` the script.

+3. Either make your "template for DisposableVMs" from step 1 the system-wide default:

+        qubes-prefs --set default_dispvm fedora-26-dvm

+   Or just let _Split dm-crypt_ know what it is:

+        echo TEMPLATE_FOR_DISPVMS=fedora-26-dvm >/etc/split-dm-crypt.conf

 ## Safety warning